 Despite looking complicated, the Helios is a very easy stove to set up and use.
 It’s built to the same high standards as all of the other Jetboil cooking systems and pushes the boundaries of stove technology and design.
 It’s great if all you are doing is cooking for large crowds of 4-5 people, but overkill for anything less than that.
 It has an amazing power output that can boil a liter (4 cups) of water in under 2:58 minutes.
 However, as advanced as it is and as cool as it looks, it is a very fuel-hungry stove.
 It burns through gas canisters with all the efficiency of an Apollo mission rocket.
 Be prepared to buy lots of gas canisters to feed this stove and make sure you buy the largest size you can find.

 Brian Green is an avid lightweight backpacker and author of the popular Brian’s Backpacking Blog.
-Originally from Southampton, England, Brian has lived in the US for over 14 years, finally settling in North Carolina.
+Originally from Southampton, England, Brian has lived in the US for over 20 years, finally settling in North Carolina.
 His love of the outdoors started at a very early age, almost as far back as he can remember.
 Now he spends as much time backpacking as his work schedule and family life will allow.
-Be sure to check out his blog for other great gear reviews and backpacking tips & tricks.

 Most Popular Searches